+APPENDIX 1: MILESTONE 1

 PROJECT SUMMARY

 MISSION

 There are currently no readily accessible BCIT maps for new students; the Campus Tour given to students on the welcoming day does not fully cover the entire campus.

 Every student coming into BCIT for the first time can agree that navigating the campus can be an arduous task.
 The campus tour provided by the student volunteers at our program orientation was somewhat underwhelming and hard to follow—the BCIT campus is simply too complicated to be able to learn in a single tour.
 While there are maps located throughout the campus—and even an interactive one in SW1 (as well as a map in the Safety Wise app)—they are either glitchy or non-portable.